 After a few years of specialization and residency, chiropractors are also required to pass an exam to be granted a license to practice in the United States.

 Because of this training, chiropractors can decide if chiropractic treatment is appropriate for certain conditions.
-Chiropractic care is considered safe for treating musculoskeletal disorders and injuries, particularly for osteoarthritis, fibromyalgia, acute lower back pain, neck pain, and headaches.
+Chiropractic care is considered safe for treating musculoskeletal disorders and injuries, particularly for osteoarthritis, fibromyalgia, acute lower back pain, shoulder pain, neck pain, and headaches.

 Conditions that are not likely to benefit from chiropractic treatment are osteoporosis and inflammatory arthritis, among others.
 Patients with a history of cancer should also get clearance from their oncologists before undergoing any kind of chiropractic care.